Osayiemma/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists files in the current directory and the parent of the working directory
+a script that prints the type of the file named iamafile